 - Remarks: 1 Mr. Van Hoang Dau was appointed by the Board of Directors Meeting No. 6/2016 on September 22, 2016 as director.
-The Company considered paying him the 2016 annual reward according to his term of office. - $^2$ Mr. Supong Chayutsahakij resigned from the directorship during 2016 and the Company considered paying him the 2016 annual reward according to his term of office.
+The Company considered paying him the 2016 annual reward according to his term of office. - Mr. Supong Chavutsahakii resigned from the directorship during 2016 and the Company considered paying him the 2016 annual reward according to his term of office. - Mr. Alvin Gee resigned from the directorship during 2016 and the Company considered paying him the 2016 annual reward according to his term of office.